-Kyriakos Fountoukakos is a partner based in Herbert Smith Freehills' Brussels office dealing with all aspects of EU and UK competition law including merger control, cartels, antitrust investigations and advice, distribution agreements, dominance, and competition litigation before the EU courts.
-He has advised clients across a broad range of industries including TMT, energy and mining, financial services, pharmaceuticals, transport and consumer goods.
+Kyriakos Fountoukakos is the managing partner of Herbert Smith Freehills' Brussels office.
+He is widely recognised as a leading competition lawyer – ranked in the Who’s Who Legal: Thought Leaders – Competition and other major directories – and has over 20 years of experience in competition law.
+Kyriakos specialises in all aspects of EU and UK competition law, including merger control, cartels, antitrust investigations and advice, distribution agreements, dominance and competition litigation before the EU courts.
+He has advised clients across a broad range of industries including TMT, pharmaceuticals, energy and mining, financial services, transport and consumer goods.
 Kyriakos works closely with the Herbert Smith Freehills network to provide advice on multi-jurisdictional transactions and investigations.
+He is particularly active in advising clients in Japan and manages Herbert Smith Freehills' cross-border Japan competition practice.

 Kyriakos has studied at the University of Athens (LLB), King's College London (LLM), the University of Cambridge (MPhil in European studies) and Columbia Law School, New York (LLM).
-He is qualified as a Greek lawyer and as a solicitor in England and Wales.
+He is qualified as a Greek lawyer, as a solicitor in England and Wales and as advocaat in the Brussels Bar.
 Kyriakos is fluent in English, Greek and French.